-Furthermore, the Exchange believes its proposal promotes just and equitable principles of trade because the proposed operation of the MEQ instruction is based on similar functionality at other exchanges.25 As described further below, while the operation varies in certain ways from that of other exchanges, no aspect of the proposed MEQ instructions operation is unique to the Exchange and is already in place at other exchanges that offer minimum trade size functionality.
+Furthermore, the Exchange believes its proposal promotes just and equitable principles of trade because the proposed operation of the MEQ instruction is based on similar functionality at other exchanges.
+As described further below, while the operation varies in certain ways from that of other exchanges, no aspect of the proposed MEQ instructions operation is unique to the Exchange and is already in place at other exchanges that offer minimum trade size functionality.

 The proposal allows Users to designate the minimum individual execution size upon entry or alternatively designate a minimum acceptable quantity on an order that may aggregate multiple executions to meet the minimum quantity requirement.
 The Exchange notes this proposed default behavior is the only area where the proposal differs from that of other exchanges.
 Most other equity exchanges provide their members the option for their order with a minimum execution quantity instruction to execute upon entry against a single order or multiple orders in the aggregate.
 The CBOE Equity Exchanges default orders with a minimum execution quantity to execute against multiple aggregated orders upon entry.
 NASDAQ, the NYSE Exchanges, and IEX do not provide a default and require that their members make an election upon entry.
 MEMX is the only exchange that does not provide both options and only allows orders with a minimum execution quantity to execute against a single contra-side order upon entry.
 The Exchange believes this difference is immaterial as, like most other exchanges, both options will continue to be available to Users.
 The Exchange believes its proposal to default orders with an MEQ instruction to execute against individual orders that each meet minimum quantity condition upon entry promotes just and equitable principles of trade because it based on discussions with market participants and would enable Users to avoid interacting with small orders entered by professional traders without making an affirmative election to do so, possibly adversely impacting the execution of their larger order.
-Once posted to the MIAX PEARL Equities Book, the MEQ instruction operates like that of other exchanges where the order would only be eligible to execute against a single contra-side order.26
+Once posted to the MIAX PEARL Equities Book, the MEQ instruction operates like that of other exchanges where the order would only be eligible to execute against a single contra-side order.

-25 See supra note 4.
+$\frac{25}{25}$ See supra note 4.

 The Exchange also believes that re-pricing incoming orders with an MEQ instruction where that order may cross a displayed order posted on the MIAX PEARL Equities Book promotes just and equitable principles of trade because it enables the Exchange to avoid an internally crossed book.
-The proposed re-pricing is also similar to how the Exchange currently reprices non-displayed orders that cross the Protected Quotation of an external market.27 The Exchange notes that this behavior was previously adopted by the Cboe Exchanges.28 In addition, both IEX and NASDAQ also re-price minimum quantity orders to avoid an internally crossed book.
-In certain circumstances, NASDAQ re-prices buy (sell) orders to one minimum price increment below (above) the lowest (highest) price of resting orders, such as minimum quantity orders, that include a limit price more aggressive than the midpoint of the NBBO to the midpoint of the NBBO.30 Moreover, the proposed optional aggregation functionality for the MEQ
+The proposed re-pricing is also similar to how the Exchange currently reprices non-displayed orders that cross the Protected Quotation of an external market.
+The Exchange notes that this behavior was previously adopted by the Cboe Exchanges.
+In addition, both IEX and NASDAQ also re-price minimum quantity orders to avoid an internally crossed book.
+In certain circumstances, NASDAQ re-prices buy (sell) orders to one minimum price increment below (above) the lowest (highest) price of resting orders that do not satisfy the

-26 See EDGX Rule 11.6(h) and MEMX Rule 11.6(f).
+&lt;sup>26 See EDGX Rule 11.6(h) and MEMX Rule 11.6(f).

-27 See Exchange Rule 2614(g)(2).
+$\frac{27}{\text{See}}$ Exchange Rule 2614(g)(2).